 Therefore, it becomes important to focus on brushing up on some basic GMAT sentence correction grammar rules for GMAT.
 GMAT verbal reasoning section has 36 multiple-choice questions based on Reading Comprehension, Critical Reasoning, and Sentence Correction.

 GMAT Sentence correction questions not only test GMAT grammar fundamentals but also test the correct usage of words and phrases.
 Therefore, while preparing for GMAT sentence correction questions focus on two aspects–

 Sentence correction questions measure language proficiency, based on an effective expression that is grammatically sound.
 Each question will have a sentence or a part underlined, to be restructured, by choosing the right answer from the multiple choices given.
 While picking the right answer one has to base the choice on context, grammar, word choice, and sentence construction.

-Here are some basic sentence correction grammar rules that you need to know to answer questions related to them appropriately:
+Here are some basic GMAT sentence correction rules that you need to know to answer questions related to them appropriately:

 The agreement is a match between words and phrases, which is essential for clarity of expression.
 Various parts of speech should agree with each other in number, person, gender, and case to convey a thought properly.

-Subject–verb agreement refers to an agreement between the subject and verb, in case and number in a sentence.
-The rule to remember here is:
+Subject–verb agreement refers to an agreement between the subject and verb.

 E.g. He acts (singular), they act (plural)